calony/calony.github.io/README.md

 My Google scholar page on my publications and patents can be found [here](https://scholar.google.ca/citations?user=BcklpsIAAAAJ&hl=en).

 ---
-**Estimating the effect of Public Measures in Quebec during the COVID Pandemic: A Regression Project**\n Use Regression discontinuity design (RDD) to identify the effect of the following 3 Public Measures in Quebc during COVID *The 20/3/2020 lockdown
+**Public Measures in Quebec during the COVID Pandemic: A Regression Project** Use Regression discontinuity design (RDD) to estimate the effect of the following 3 Public Measures in Quebc during COVID:
+1.The 20/3/2020 lockdown
-*The reopening of schools on 31/8/2020
+2.The reopening of schools on 31/8/2020
-*The 25/12/2020 lockdown
+3.The 25/12/2020 lockdown
 Data Source: [Donnee Quebec](https://www.donneesquebec.ca/recherche/dataset/covid-19-portrait-quotidien-des-cas-confirmes) [Jupyter Notebook]
 Tags: Pandas, Linear and Logistic Regression, Statsmodels, Scikit-Learn